-Q I don't eat much but tend to gain weight.
+Q I don't eat much, but I still tend to gain weight.
 Why is that?

 Detailed Answer

-Even eating the same amount, the speed of digestion and absorption and metabolic efficiency differ from person to person.
-When the stomach is slow or fluid expulsion does not work well, food stays longer and leads to body fat and edema.
+Even with the same food intake, digestion, absorption speed, and metabolic efficiency differ from person to person.
+If your stomach is slow or water elimination is poor, food stays longer and turns into body fat or swelling.
 Stress, lack of sleep, and irregular meals also lower metabolism.

-Korean medicine views obesity not as a food problem but as a functional imbalance of the whole body.
-With herbal medicine suited to the constitution that boosts digestive movement, fluid metabolism, and vitality, the body processes the same food more efficiently.
+Korean medicine views obesity not as a result of food alone, but as a functional imbalance of the whole body.
+When constitution-matched herbal medicine boosts digestive movement, water metabolism, and energy, your body processes the same amount of food more efficiently.

 Related FAQs